 When you are buying a used car there are two steps to take before sealing the deal.
 Number 1 is to look into the vehicle history reports, and number 2 is have a pre-purchase inspection.
-We already looked into pre-purchase inspections right here, so let’s dive into the different types of vehicle reports you can have done and what you might find when you receive the documents.
+A while ago we detailed our pre-purchase inspections right here, so let’s dive into the different types of vehicle reports you can have done and what you might find when you receive the documents.
 We will look at the three main option below from most comprehensive (and expensive) to the least comprehensive:

-CarProof is a Canadian company that provides the most comprehensive vehicle history reports available.
-CarProof reports include ICBC data and can include repairs covered by private insurers or repair estimates done without an insurance claim having been filed.
-Using the Internet to search by the VIN or Vehicle Identification Number, CarProof can supply a complete vehicle history.
-Additionally, a free VIN decoder and flood check is available on their website.
+CarFax is a company that provides the most comprehensive vehicle history reports available.
+CarFax reports include ICBC data and can include repairs covered by private insurers or repair estimates done without an insurance claim having been filed.
+Using the Internet to search by the VIN or Vehicle Identification Number, CarFax can supply a complete vehicle history.
+Additionally, a free VIN decoder is available on their website.

-Final Word: The full report from CarProof is around $75 and includes all of the details listed above.
+Final Word: The full report from CarFax is around $75 and includes all of the details listed above.
 It is the most comprehensive option by far and leaves nothing left to chance.

 ICBC Vehicle Claims History Report